Mohegan Sun: In popular culture

 Mohegan Sun has been featured in various aspects of popular media, including film, television, and music.

 In 2014, the property was the focus of an episode of the reality television series Undercover Boss.
 The episode featured then-Mohegan Tribal Chairman Bruce "Two Dogs" Bozsum working in disguise at several frontline roles throughout the resort.

 The 2019 film Uncut Gems, starring Adam Sandler, included scenes that were both set and filmed on location at Mohegan Sun.
-The casino served as the setting for the film’s climax, which involved a high-stakes sports bet placed on a basketball game taking place at the Mohegan Sun Arena.
+The casino served as the setting for the film’s climax, which involved a high-stakes sports bet placed on an NBA basketball game.
+The Mohegan Sun Racebook served as the setting for a fictional sportsbook, as Connecticut does not currently allow traditional sports betting at tribal casinos, and therefore Mohegan Sun has no actual sportsbook.

 American pop singer Ariana Grande filmed portions of the music video for her 2019 single “Monopoly” at Mohegan Sun.
 The video was shot on location during her stop in Uncasville as part of the Sweetener World Tour and features shots of the casino property and its venues.